 English Composition I offers the student the opportunity to learn to write competent expository essays and to do preliminary research.
 Students will review grammar and mechanics, but the emphasis is on the writing process.
 English Composition I is required for all degrees.
-Non-native speakers of English who do not qualify for ENG101, based on the required test scores, must take ENG031, English as a Second Language I; ENG032, English as a Second Language II; and/or ENG034, English as a Second Language IV.
+Non-native speakers of English who do not qualify for ENG101, based on the required test scores, must take ENG031, English as a Second Language I; ENG032, English as a Second Language II; ENG033, English as a Second Language III; and/or ENG034, English as a Second Language IV.
 (F,S,Su,O)